-I was raised in a small-town, Southern Baptist church in Virginia where I, along with my sister, my two brothers, and our parents, attended Sunday School and church nearly every Sunday that I can remember.
+I was raised in a small-town, Southern Baptist church in Virginia, where I, along with my sister and my two brothers, attended Sunday school and, with our parents, church nearly every Sunday that I can remember.
 In my early teen years, I responded to a preacher’s invitation to accept Christ as my Lord and Savior and was baptized.
-The experience of the waters of baptism seemed to be one of re-birth.
+The experience of the waters of Baptism seemed to be one of rebirth.
 I felt as though my sins were washed away and there was a new beginning and opportunity for me ahead.
-However, I did not experience much growth in grace during my later high school years and I went away to college in 1970 very disappointed with my hometown and the Christians that I knew.
+However, I did not experience much growth in grace during my later high school years, and I went away to college in 1970 very disappointed with my hometown and the Christians that I knew.

-I was a religiously interested skeptic at that time, but a period of soul-searching and contacts with evangelical friends at college led me back to faith.
-I begin to seriously pray and study Scripture.
-Within a couple of years I began to consider theological seminary and preparation for ministry.
+I was a religiously interested skeptic at that time, but a period of soul-searching and contacts with Evangelical friends at college led me back to faith.
+I began to seriously pray and study Scripture.
+Within a couple of years, I began to consider theological seminary and preparation for ministry.

-During these college years, I was involved with a campus ministry group, the Navigators, that sought to make disciples of the Lord Jesus through a process of discipleship they saw outlined in 2 Timothy 2:2, “…and what you have heard from me before many witnesses entrust to faithful men who will be able to teach others also.”
-This campus ministry taught me a deep respect for the Scriptures (but now I think during that time, I learned some rather dubious interpretations of Scripture).
-Surely, Paul’s words to Timothy are in the context of establishing apostolic leadership for the Church.
+During these college years, I was involved with a campus ministry group, the Navigators, that sought to make disciples of the Lord Jesus through a process of discipleship they saw outlined in 2 Timothy 2:2: “What you have heard from me before many witnesses entrust to faithful men who will be able to teach others also.”
+This campus ministry taught me a deep respect for the Scriptures.
+I have come to see, however, that during that time, I learned some rather dubious interpretations of Scripture.
+Surely, Paul’s words to Timothy were in the context of establishing apostolic leadership for the Church.
 Timothy was a bishop, ordained by Paul to have oversight over the Christians in Ephesus and perhaps other cities.
-Timothy was to ordain elders and deacons, root out heresy, and preserve the Faith.
+Timothy was to ordain elders and deacons, root out heresy, and preserve the faith.
 The context was nothing like what we were attempting to do with young men and women in college.

-Following graduation, I married my wife, Debi, and a year later, we were blessed with a child.
-Then in the summer of 1976 we moved to Jackson, Mississippi, where I began studies at Reformed Theological Seminary.
+Following graduation, I got married, and a year later, my wife, Debi, and I were blessed with a child.
+Then in the summer of 1976, we moved to Jackson, Mississippi, where I began studies at Reformed Theological Seminary.
 Moving several hundred miles away from family was a significant step of faith, but the Lord provided for our needs.

-In the first year of seminary, we studied church history, one of my favorite fields of study.
+In the first year of seminary, we studied Church history, one of my favorite fields of study.
 I went beyond the required readings and explored the writings of the early Church Fathers.
-In their writings, I found a world very different from that of the Evangelical and Reformed Christianity of my experience.
+In their writings, I found a world quite different from that of the Evangelical and Reformed Christianity of my experience.

 Around this time, our family began to worship with a house church that was called New Covenant Catholic Church.
-This was a group of young people, mostly in their 20s and 30s, who were led by a group of men formerly in leadership positions with the evangelical ministry of Campus Crusade for Christ.
+This was a group of young people, mostly in their twenties and thirties, who were led by a group of men formerly in leadership positions with the Evangelical ministry of Campus Crusade for Christ.
 Mildly charismatic, much of the teaching of this group was concerned with recovering the teaching of the early Church.
-There was also a heavy emphasis on “shepherding,” which was found in many, new house churches in that era.
+There was also a heavy emphasis on “shepherding,” which was found in many new house churches in that era.
 We left this fellowship, mostly because of this “shepherding” approach that we thought to be heavy handed and suspicious.
-A few years later, this group became part of the Evangelical Orthodox church, which was later received by the Antiochian Orthodox church.
+A few years later, this group became part of the Evangelical Orthodox Church, which was later received by the Antiochian Orthodox Church.

 I was seeking a more ancient, catholic expression of the faith, which these folks also were seeking, though, at the time we were there, they had not yet quite figured out where they were going.
-The rest of our years in Jackson we worshiped with a non-denominational church that was heavily involved in social outreach and community development.
-I never really felt at home theologically, but I admired and supported the mission work of this community and it was a place of good fellowship and support.
+For the rest of our years in Jackson, we worshipped with a nondenominational church that was heavily involved in social outreach and community development.
+I never felt at home there theologically, but I admired and supported the mission work of this community, which was a place of good fellowship and support.
 This was a church that transcended racial and cultural lines — something not often seen in the Deep South in those days.
 It seemed as though this was the way the Kingdom of God should be.
-I later found this concern for racial inclusiveness and social justice very effectively realized in the Catholic Church.
+I later found this concern for racial inclusiveness and social justice effectively realized in the Catholic Church.

 My seminary experience was an enjoyable one.
-I studied hard, made good grades, and this experience was intellectually fulfilling.
+I studied hard and made good grades, and this experience was intellectually fulfilling.
 I grew more Calvinistic, but was slow to embrace a consistently “Reformed” way of thinking.
-To my shame, however, it seems I absorbed an anti-Catholic bias during my time there — or perhaps the bias was already there and the seminary only reinforced it.
-The reality was that I knew hardly any Catholics and never seriously studied what the Catholic Church taught.
+To my shame, however, it seems I absorbed an anti-Catholic bias during my time there — or perhaps the bias was already there, and the seminary only reinforced it.
+The reality was that I knew few Catholics and never seriously studied what the Catholic Church taught.

 I did come to embrace, however, a deep respect for the ancient creeds, and therefore for the teaching of the early Church.
-It was my understanding that the Reformers also wanted to go back to the early Church Fathers and thus reform the church to what it was before the “corruption of the Middle Ages.”
-I have since learned that Reformation era scholarship knew comparatively little of the writings of the earliest centuries beyond the New Testament.
-While Lutherans retained much of Catholic tradition and liturgy, the Reformed movement, and especially the Presbyterians, generally threw out anything that could not be found in the Bible.
+It was my understanding that the Reformers also wanted to go back to the early Church Fathers and thus reform the Church to what it was before the “corruption of the Middle Ages.”
+I have since learned that Reformation-era scholarship knew comparatively little of the writings of the earliest centuries beyond the New Testament.
+While Lutherans retained much of Catholic Tradition and liturgy, the Reformed movement, and especially the Presbyterians, generally threw out anything they could not find in the Bible.

 I must credit my seminary professors for clarifying how the New Testament canon was shaped.
 I learned that it was the Church that determined the canon.
 I don’t think the implications of this reality were drawn out for me then, as I see them now, of course.
 Nevertheless, the historical reality is that the authority of the Church did form a canon.
 It was not left up to the interpretation of individuals.

-I returned to Virginia a few years later, as pastor of another Presbyterian church, but I had become increasingly restless in pastoral ministry and resigned from the pastorate to open a bookshop in downtown Lynchburg.
+I returned to Virginia a few years later, as pastor of another Presbyterian church.
+I had become increasingly restless in pastoral ministry, however, and resigned from the pastorate to open a bookshop in downtown Lynchburg.
 At this same time, my wife and I became involved in the work of a classical, Christian school, associated with the Reformed Episcopal Church.
-The small parish affiliated with the school was without a minister and I was asked to preach for them on a few occasions.
-This became a regular, part-time job and, as I learned the prayer book for liturgy and studied the Episcopal tradition, I found it increasingly appealing.
+The small parish affiliated with the school was without a minister, and I was asked to preach for them on a few occasions.
+This became a regular, part-time job, and, as I learned the prayer book for liturgy and studied the Episcopal tradition, I found it increasingly appealing.
 In January of 1997, I was received into that denomination and became rector of that parish.

-Over nearly fifteen years of using the prayer book and studying Anglicanism, I moved farther away from my Calvinistic perspective, though for most of my time in that church I would have thought of myself as an “evangelical catholic.”
-That is, I had a high regard for the ancient church, particularly the creeds, and the liturgy (in a fairly low-church expression).
+Over nearly fifteen years of using the prayer book and studying Anglicanism, I moved farther away from my Calvinistic perspective, though for most of my time in that church, I would have thought of myself as an “Evangelical catholic.”
+That is, I had a high regard for the ancient Church, particularly the creeds, and the liturgy (in a fairly low-church expression).
 Yet, I came to believe in a real presence of Christ in the Eucharist and the sacramental efficacy of Baptism.
-I once would have seen these as primarily symbolic, now I regarded these as vehicles of grace and among the ordinary appointed means for salvation.
-I came to believe that “outside the church there is no salvation,” that the Church is the Ark of God, but I still thought of that “one, holy, Catholic church” as the “invisible” church, as it was obviously broken into too many pieces to think of it as having a visible unity.
+I once would have seen these as primarily symbolic; now I regarded these as vehicles of grace and among the ordinary appointed means for salvation.
+I came to believe that “outside the Church there is no salvation,” that the Church is the Ark of God, but I still thought of that “one, holy, Catholic, and apostolic Church” as the “invisible” church, as it was obviously broken into too many pieces to think of it as having a visible unity.

 When I was still a Presbyterian, the many divisions among the heirs of Calvin often distressed me.
 In the Anglican world, it is no better, or perhaps, it is worse.
 Dozens of small “Anglican” groups can be found on the Internet.
 Apparently, it is fairly easy to find a bishop who is willing to lay hands of “consecration” on another, making yet another bishop and another Anglican jurisdiction.